-23. NON-CURRENT ASSETS HELD FOR SALE
+24. NON-CURRENT ASSETS HELD FOR SALE

 A part of non-current assets within the Coal mining segment is presented as a disposal group held for sale following the commitment of the Group's management to a plan to sell part of the non-core assets.
 Efforts to sell the disposal group have commenced and a sale is expected within a year.
-At 31 December 2011 the disposal group comprised of construction-in-progress of USD 15 million.
+At 31 December 2012 and 2011 the disposal group comprised of construction-in-progress of USD 16 million and USD 15 million, respectively.

-An impairment loss of USD 29 million on the remeasurement of the construction-in-progress to the lower of its carrying amount and its fair value less costs to sell has been recognized in "Impairment losses on assets held for sale and other non-current assets" line in the consolidated statement of comprehensive income.
+An impairment loss of USD 29 million on the remeasurement of the construction-in-progress to the lower of its carrying amount and its fair value less costs to sell has been recognized in "Impairment losses on assets held for sale and other non-current assets" line in the consolidated statement of comprehensive income for the year ended 31 December 2011.

-24. SHARE CAPITAL
+25. SHARE CAPITAL